A list of publications by our users, categorized by application, referencing the use of our equipment in their research.

 Surfaces may be modified through plasma treatment for a variety of materials requirements.
 These may include enhancement of surface adhesion, surface functionalization, cleaning and sterilization, surface oxidation, or plasma polymerization.

 Surfaces may be patterned using a number or combination of techniques, including photolithography, self-assembly, and contact printing.
-Patterned surfaces can then be functionalized to act as filters or to be receptive to specific molecules.

 The wettability of a surface may be modified through plasma treatment with the appropriate gas(es) to render a surface hydrophilic or hydrophobic.